Hackstur/Readme.Template/README.md

 ## 💎 Contribute
 Feel free to send us a message of any issue or if you wan a pull request.
 We'd love to ear about improve!.

-Please, have a look at the [Contributor Covenant](contributor covenant).
+Please, have a look at the [Contributor Covenant][contributor covenant].

 <!-- TEAM -->
 ## 🏀 Team